SENCo (Mrs Claire Rixham, Assistant Principal) or Vice Principal (Mr Reynolds) 01925 579500.

-Further information can be found in the following documents published on the academy website:
+Further information can be found on the Academy’s Policies page, click here to view

 Your first point of contact should be your child’s form tutor or Progress Leader.

-You can also contact the SENCo (Mrs Richards) or Director of Student Services (Mr Reynolds) on 01925 579500.
+You can also contact the SENCo (Mrs Claire Rixham, Assistant Principal) or Vice Principal (Mr Reynolds) on 01925 579500.

 The Warrington Borough Council Local Offer can be found at www.warrington.gov.uk.